pkdone/mongo-compound-id-example/README.md

 # mongo-compound-id-example
 Provides an example of using a MongoDB _id composed of a compound object

-Make the bash script executable and then run it (ensure you have a MongoDB database running on localhost:27017, wtih no authentication enabled, and ensure the Mongo Shell is on the path) - NOT TO BE USED IN PRODUCTION
+Make the bash script executable and then run it (ensure you have a MongoDB database running on localhost:27017, with no authentication enabled, and ensure the Mongo Shell is on the path) - NOT TO BE USED IN PRODUCTION